waiphyo2005/waiphyo2005/README.md

 - 🧪 **Matriculation:** 4 Distinctions — Maths · Physics · Chemistry · Biology

 ---

-## 🥚 Easter Eggs

-You've made it this far.
-Respect.
-Here's the stuff that didn't fit on the resume:

-- 🎮 **Gamer at heart** — strategy and RPG games are basically just system design with better graphics
-- 🧩 **Problem-solving is the hobby** — debugging a gnarly production bug hits different than any puzzle
-- 🌏 **Trilingual** — English, Burmese, and *fluent* in Stack Overflow error messages
-- 🧠 **Learning style:** I build things to understand things.
-Theory without code is just philosophy
-- ☕ **Fuel:** Coffee for features, green tea for debugging, panic for deadlines
-- 🔍 **Secret skill:** I once rewrote an entire KMP app's UI layer in a *single release* to fix a bug affecting all Android users.
-No pressure, just production

 > *"Ship it, then make it better."* — Unofficial motto